-As we are sure you can imagine, we are desperate to get going with this work.
+As we are sure you can imagine, we have been desperate to get going with this work.
 This will inevitably have an impact on staffing levels at the Surgery over the next months, as clinicians and admin staff are needed to staff the vaccine centre whenever we are in receipt of vaccine delivery.
 We will do our very best to ensure that we strike a balance between continuing to provide care from our Surgery, and playing our part in the vital national vaccination effort.

 You can find out more about the COVID-19 vaccination programme, including frequently asked questions and patient information leaflets here https://www.cambridgeshireandpeterboroughccg.nhs.uk/news-and-events/latest-news/covid-19-national-vaccination-programme/.

 Important Information about the Coronavirus - COVID 19

 Due to the coronavirus outbreak, how you contact us will be different at the moment.
 This is to limit face-to-face contact whenever possible and help stop the spread of coronavirus.